As you may already know, your audio quality mostly depends on your microphones’ quality.

 Omnidirectional microphones pick up sounds from all directions (from the front, back, left or right side) of the microphone.
 It means that you can also pick up ambient noise.

-I used to use a built-in microphone on camera and smartphone while recording video in crowds.
+I used to use a built-in microphone on cameras and smartphone while recording video in crowds.
 And of course, the audio quality can’t get any worse.

 So when you use an internal microphone?